Testing the chemical homogeneity of chemically tagged dissolved birth clusters: Data

-After the bitmask corrections, we find that several pixels left unflagged in the bitmask still have very large errors, with S/N $\sim 0$.
-We remove these pixels from consideration as well, by setting pixels with S/N $< 50$ to be NaNs.
+After the bitmask corrections, we find that several pixels left unflagged still have very large errors, with S/N $\sim 0$.
+We remove these from consideration by setting pixels with S/N $< 50$ to be NaNs.

-\subsection{Red Clump Removal}
+\subsection{Red clump removal}

-In B16, red clump stars were removed from the analysis of C and N in M67 and all of the elements in NGC 6819, as the inclusion of these stars led to complications in the model.
-Similarly, we find that, for the open clusters that we test and for the birth clusters that we examine, members belonging to the red clump can affect our constraints on the abundance scatter of the clusters in a significant way.
-Red clump stars are low-mass, core He-burning stars, which have large convective envelopes \citep{red_clump}, and their inclusion in our sample can lead to variations in the stellar spectra that are not captured by our model.
-For example, red clump stars display atypically low carbon isotope ratios due to deep mixing, changing the surface abundances of C and N \citep{Gilroy}.
-When stars transition to the red clump after the He-flash, they therefore have a bimodal distribution in C and N as a function of $T_{\text{eff}}$ that cannot be accounted for using our model (B16).
-Additionally, red clump stars have a lower $\log{g}$ than first-ascent red giant branch stars at the same $T_{\text{eff}}$ in all elements \citep{red_clump}, which leads to spectral fluctuations that also cannot be accounted for in our model.
+In B16, red clump (RC) stars were removed from the analysis of C and N in M67 and all of the elements in NGC 6819, as the inclusion of these stars led to complications in the model.
+Similarly, we find that cluster members belonging to the RC can minimally affect our constraints on the abundance scatter by leading to variations in the stellar spectra that are not captured by our model.
+Additionally, RC stars have a lower $\log{g}$ than first-ascent red giant branch (RGB) stars at the same $T_{\text{eff}}$ in all elements \citep{red_clump}, leading to spectral fluctuations that also cannot be accounted for in our model (see B16 for details).

-We remove red clump stars from the open clusters that we test for consistency with B16, but in order to further avoid the issues discussed above, we remove all likely red clump members from our analysis of all of the elements in each of the open clusters that we test and the birth clusters that we analyze.
-We identify likely red clump members using the \texttt{rcsample} function in the \textsc{apogee Python} package\footnote{\url{https://github.com/jobovy/apogee}~.}, which is part of the procedure to create the APOGEE red clump catalogue\footnote{\url{https://www.sdss.org/dr14/data\_access/value-added-catalogs/?vac\_id=apogee-red-clump-rc-catalog}~.} \citep{Bovy_2014}.
-This catalogue in DR14 is made up of $29,502$ likely red clump giant stars in APOGEE.
-To select these likely red clump stars, cuts on the APOGEE sample of stars were made using the following set of equations \citep{Bovy_2014, dr14}: